thingsboard/thingsboard.github.io/_includes/docs/user-guide/dashboards.md

 In the ThingsBoard you can export a dashboard as a configuration file in JSON format.
 You can use this file to transfer your Dashboard or widget configuration to another instance.

-To export a dashboard, go to the "Dashboards" page.
-Opposite the name of the dashboard in the list, click on the “Export dashboard” button.
+To export a dashboard, go to the “Dashboards” page.
+Find the dashboard you want to export in the list and click on the "Export dashboard" button located next to the dashboard's name.
 The configuration file in JSON format with all settings on the control panel will be saved on your PC.

 {% include images-gallery.html imageCollection="export-dashboard" %}